KikiKian/KikiKian/README.md

 ---

 ## 💻 About Me ;
-- 🌱 Learning Python, JavaScript, HTML, and scripting ;
+- Learning Python, JavaScript, HTML, and scripting ;
-- 🎮 Love experimenting with ricing, AI, and gaming sites ;
+- Love experimenting with ricing, AI, and gaming sites/Proxies ;
-- 💡 Passionate about trying new tech and building practical experiments ;
-- 🌍 Open to collaborations and ideas ;

 ---